 21. Application of profits

-(1) Subject to this section, the Treasurer shall determine the amount, if any, that is to be paid by Gold Corporation by way of dividend to shareholders from net profits in respect of a financial year (beginning with the financial year ending on 30 June 1988).
+(1) Subject to this section, the Minister, with the concurrence of the Treasurer, shall determine the amount, if any, that is to be paid by Gold Corporation by way of dividend to shareholders from net profits in respect of a financial year (beginning with the financial year ending on 30 June 1988).

-(2) Any amount paid to the Treasurer by way of dividend shall be credited to the Consolidated Fund.
+(2) Any amount paid to the Treasurer or Minister by way of dividend shall be credited to the Consolidated Fund.

 (3) A dividend under this section shall be calculated with respect to the net profits for a financial year after first taking into account the amount payable to the Treasurer by Gold Corporation under the State Enterprises (Commonwealth Tax Equivalents) Act 1996.

-(4) The Board shall, as soon as practicable after the end of each financial year of Gold Corporation, make a recommendation to the Treasurer as to the amount of the dividend (if any) that the Board recommends as appropriate for that financial year.
+(4) The Board shall, as soon as practicable after the end of each financial year of Gold Corporation, make a recommendation to the Minister as to the amount of the dividend (if any) that the Board recommends as appropriate for that financial year.

-(5) In making a determination under subsection (1) in respect of a financial year, the Treasurer shall have regard to but shall not be bound by the recommendation of the Board.
+(5) In making a determination under subsection (1) in respect of a financial year, the Minister shall have regard to but shall not be bound by the recommendation of the Board.

-(6) Gold Corporation shall pay the amount of a dividend payable under this section as soon as practicable after the determination of the Treasurer and the Board shall use its best endeavours to ensure that the amount is paid within 6 months after the end of the financial year to which the dividend relates.
+(6) Gold Corporation shall pay the amount of a dividend payable under this section as soon as practicable after the determination of the Minister and the Board shall use its best endeavours to ensure that the amount is paid within 6 months after the end of the financial year to which the dividend relates.

 [Section 21 amended by No. 10 of 1990 s.
 6 and 21; No. 6 of 1993 s.
 11; No. 70 of 2003 s.
-30.]
+30; No. 28 of 2006 s.
+420.]

 22. Guarantee by Treasurer